jqntn/printf/README.md

 **Use not involving CMake:**

 * Copy `printf.c` and `printf.h` into your own project, and compile the source however you see fit.
-Remember that the library requires compilation with the C99 language standard enabled.
-* Include the contents of `printf.c` into your own code - which can be either C or C++.
-Remember, though, the library is written in the "intersection" of C99 and C++11, so older-standard C programs may not just accept it.
+* Include the contents of `printf.c` into your own code - which can be either C or C++

 Whichever way you choose to use the library: